 I had always felt a call on my heart into full-time music ministry, but my practical side always felt that a full-time ministry would have to wait till I retired from the educational system.
 God had other plans!
 In the late 90’s, First United Methodist Church of Auburndale, FL asked me to consider leaving education and moving into a full-time ministry position with them their youth and music director.
 There was no way to turn my back on God any further, and I made the transition to full-time music ministry.
 I have since that time served the church in Auburndale, FL, First United Methodist Church in Gainesville, FL, and came to First Presbyterian Church in September of 2007.

-Director of Children’s Ministry
+Director of Children’s and Middle School Ministry

 I am originally from Cleveland, NY, and have lived in Florida and Virginia before settling in Tennessee.
 I attended ETSU majoring in nursing when I realized this was not God’s plan for me.
-I have been with FPCJC since 2005 where I volunteered with the Children’s ministry unitl my good friends planted the seed for me to take on the job of Children’s Ministry Coordinator in 2008.
+I have been with FPCJC since 2005 where I volunteered with the Children’s ministry until my good friends planted the seed for me to take on the job of Children’s Ministry Coordinator in 2008.
 I love working and playing with the children while teaching them about Jesus’ love!

 I lived all over Iowa, Indiana, and Minnesota while growing up and attended college at Gustavus Aldolphus College in St. Peter, Minnesota – graduating with a B.A. in Political Science with minors in Women Studies, Art, and Social Studies.
 Following college, I moved to Jackson, Mississippi where I was a librarian while my ex-husband attended medical school.
 Sarah was born in Des Moines during her dad’s surgery residency and we moved to Johnson City when she was three.
 At that time I entered the E.T.S.U.
 Early Childhood Department and graduated with a Master’s in 2000.
 I was employed at ETSU (adjunct teacher, research assistant, Master Teacher, and Family Support Specialist) before becoming the Director of The River in the summer of 2004.

 I was born & raised here in beautiful Johnson City, TN.
 I went to ETSU and majored in Advertising & Fine Arts.
 Several years later I began graduate work at Carson-Newman College in the Master of Arts in Teaching program.
 I taught Kindergarten for several years in Jefferson City before moving back to Johnson City.
-My husband Ray and I have two amazing children (Hi Zeb & Ramsey!) and a menagerie of pets.
+I have two amazing children (Hi Zeb & Ramsey!) and a menagerie of pets.